oshablue/dacqman/README-Plugins.md

 Where to locate the directory to add plugins to the packaged/bundled app.

 ##### MacOs
-dacqman.app > (Show Package Contents) Contents > Resources > app.asar.unpacked > plugins
+Packaged, Packed: dacqman.app > (Show Package Contents) Contents > Resources > app.asar.unpacked > plugins

 ##### Win
+Packaged, Not Packed: dacqman-win32-x64 > resources > app > plugins

 ## TODO

 - Unpack the user-data or ensure using __dirname or whatever handles that for customized example from user needed for their implementation - verify with them
 - Maybe add a generic stop call for Plugins for STOP button click etc.
-- Cutomizer using eletron-edge-js 12.18.5
+- Customizer using eletron-edge-js 12.18.5
+- If looks like multiple plugins or options will become useful, update directory structure such that plugin files like wrapper(s) dll(s) live in a plugins/subdir isolating each plugin fileset into its own subdir.

 ## Flow